This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Very useful too, a letterpress swatch card featuring each individual colour name is included to be painted in for colour referencing.
 This can come in handy as appearances can be deceiving and each colour is only revealed once wet and set to paper!

-We recommend our Aquarella (white) and Aquarello (off-white) for the perfect paper pairing.
+We recommend the Aquarella (off-white) and Aquarello (white) for the perfect paper pairing.

 Included: 20 colours in chiyogami paper presentation box and including a blank letterpress swatch card which can be painted in for colour reference.